-- Increased employee volunteer hours by 91.5%. - Began our third apprenticeship programme in partnership with Next Chapter, an organisation creating a more equitable workplace for formerly incarcerated individuals.13 - Hosted three global Impact Days dedicated time to empower employees to give back to their communities.
+- Increased employee volunteer hours by 91.5%.

+- Began our third apprenticeship program in partnership with Next Chapter, an organization creating a more equitable workplace for formerly incarcerated individuals.13

+- Hosted three global Impact

+Days-dedicated time to

+empower employees to give back

+to their communities

-13 Our third cohort of Next Chapter apprentices completed the programme in July 2023.
+13 Our third cohort of Next Chapter apprentices completed the program in July 2023.